123p10/isidore/README.md

 # Isidore
+You can run your own program at: OwenBrake.com/compiler
 ## Background
 ### Purpose
 Every day there is a hip, new programming language.
 The recent trend for the past 5-10 years has been moving towards more "beautiful" languages like Python and Golang.
 Isidore attempts to redirect this focus from beautiful code towards clear, readable, maintainable code.